gnoswap-labs/gnoswap/README.md

-# Gnoswap Contracts
+# GnoSwap Contracts

 This repository contains smart contracts (realms) for GnoSwap.

-## Setting Up and Testing Gnoswap Contracts
+## Setting Up and Testing GnoSwap Contracts

 This section guides you through the process of setting up Gnoswap contracts.
 The process involves three main steps: cloning the Gnoswap repository, copying the contracts to the gno directory, and moving test cases to their respective directories.